AnimePub/AniPub/SECURITY.md

 ## 🔐 How We Protect You

 - **Password Security:** All passwords are securely hashed before storage—never stored in plain text.
-- **Authentication:** JWT-based authentication for user sessions.
-OAuth support coming soon.
+- **Authentication:** JWT-based authentication for user sessions and OAuth supported !
 - **Session Management:** Only you can access your account.
 Inactivity triggers session expiration.
 - **Data Transmission:** All data is encrypted using HTTPS.
 - **Access Control:** Strict permission checks on all user actions.